Jermaine0Forbes/MySQL-CheatSheet/README.md

 ```sql
 select * from tablename limit startNumber, endNumber
 ```
-Exp: This selects from tablename that will receive rows from the startNumber to the endNumber
+Explanation: This selects from tablename that will receive rows from the startNumber to the endNumber

+[go back to table of contents][home]

 ### MAX()
 ```sql

 ```
+Explanation:

+[go back to table of contents][home]

 ### MD5()
 ```sql

 ```
+Explanation:

+[go back to table of contents][home]

 ### NOT BETWEEN
 -  This expression returns values where the property number does not have 1-20.